zhousarah/azure-compute-docs/articles/service-fabric/how-to-managed-cluster-networking.md

 <a id="ipv6"></a>
 ## Enable IPv6
 Managed clusters don't enable IPv6 by default.
-This feature will enable full dual stack IPv4/IPv6 capability from the Load Balancer frontend to the backend resources.
-Any changes you make to the managed cluster load balancer config or NSG rules will affect both the IPv4 and IPv6 routing.
+This feature enables full dual stack IPv4/IPv6 capability from the Load Balancer frontend to the backend resources.
+Any changes you make to the managed cluster load balancer config or NSG rules affect both the IPv4 and IPv6 routing.

 > [!NOTE]
 > This setting is not available in portal and can't be changed once the cluster is created.